petdance/bobby-tables/s/php.md

 PHP is a little more disorganized than how
 [Perl handles parameters](./perl.html).
-The standard [MySQL extension][mysql] doesn't support parameterization, although the [PostgreSQL extension][pg] does:
+The standard [MySQL extension][mysql] doesn't support parameterization, but that extension has been out of date for more than five years and you should definitely use [one of the alternatives][which-mysql] instead.
+The [PostgreSQL extension][pg] does:

     $result = pg_query_params( $dbh, 'SELECT * FROM users WHERE email = $1', array($email) );